Letting go and moving forward is never easy.

 No matter how we try to reason out our situation, it makes little sense.

 Our gut is tangled in a constant knot.

 This is when you know the only solution is to let go and move forward.

 2. Give yourself time.

-Take time to be present with each emotion as it arises.
-Don’t trick yourself into thinking you’re addicted to being busy in order to suppress emotions.
-They need to be released so you don’t carry them into future life situations to distort fresh possibilities.
+They need to be released, so you don’t carry them into future life situations to distort fresh possibilities.

 3. Face your fear of what’s next.

 No matter how miserable it is, leaving the familiar means an unknown future awaits.